antronerds/r2-tutorials/original/R2Tutorials.md

 tracks**](Image:Image:OneGene_trackdisplay.png)

-Other convenient options are revealed by clicking the “more settings” section.
+Other convenient options are revealed by clicking the ï¿½more settingsï¿½ section.
 An extra panel unfolds which allows you to adapt your graph to meet for example the requirements of a journal.
 The appearance of this section will change depending on the kind of graph that you are